zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 ## Integrating Swagger UI

 We will be using [Swagger](https://swagger.io/) to document our Web API and test it from the browser.
 I like Swagger because it generates a UI with which you can interect and test your API in the browser.
-1. Add the NuGet(like npm but for .NET development) package for Swagger
+1. Add the NuGet(like npm but for .NET development) package to use Swagger in your application
 ```
 dotnet add package Swashbuckle.AspNetCore
 ```